Create fixed compensation plans

 Fixed compensation refers to an employee's regular gross salary or wages.
 This topic describes the components that must be set up before you can create a fixed compensation plan and enroll employees.

 Fixed compensation amounts can be calculated for your employees, based on factors such as performance, region, and budget increases.
-Microsoft Talent supports step, grade, and band compensation types.
+Dynamics 365 Talent supports step, grade, and band compensation types.

 Fixed compensation components